kosamad/SomScience/README.md

  Together with the address, a map appears on the page to improve UX and prevent a user having to navigate away from the page to find out where the museum is located.

 ![visit map](documentation/screen_shots/visit_map.PNG).

+#### The Contact Page

+ ADD IN IMAGE OF HOME SCREEN ON MULTIPLE DEVICES!!!!!!!!!!!!!!

+The contact page gives the user the ability to submit a question to the museum.
+The form takes key details, first name, last name, email, with a subject box to direct the question to the right area of enquiry.

+The image on this page links back the logo and represents the lightbulb "idea" and asking a question.